urban233/PySSA/docs/dev-notes/markdown/test_workflows.md

  2. Switch tab to "Proteins".
  3. Import protein from the "3bmp.pdb" file.

-Postconditions:
+Post-conditions:
- * Project contains a protein with the name 3BMP (case-sensitive!).
+ * Project contains a protein with the name 3bmp (case-sensitive!).

-Result: ?

 Cleanup:
- * Delete the protein "3BMP".
+ * Delete the protein "3bmp".
  * Exit application.

-Postconditions after cleanup:
+Post-conditions after cleanup:
  * Project has no proteins (tree view on proteins tab is empty).